julianmendonca/simple-knn/README.md

 # simple-knn
-A simple graphic demonstration of KNN algorithm
+A simple graphic demonstration of KNN algorithm.